-There is level access for people who use wheelchairs and pushchairs.
+There is access for people who use wheelchairs through a stair lift.
 Car parking spaces, including for patients with disabled badges, are available near the practice.

-The dental team includes two dentists, four dental nurses, one apprentice dental nurse, one lead dental nurse and clinical manager, two dental hygienists, one dental hygienist/ therapist, one sterilisation dental nurse, one treatment co-ordinator, one head receptionist, one practice manager and two cleaners.
+The dental team includes eight dentists, one dentist/ practice manager, four dental nurses, one head dental nurse, three dental hygienists and two receptionists.
 The practice has six treatment rooms.